Formation and Evolution of Accreting Compact Objects: Introduction

 Regardless of what is causing mass transfer, the Roche lobe filling star has to lose mass because it tries to keep itself inside its Roche lobe radius, which implies further mass loss than that originally expected from single stellar evolution.
 Mass transfer in binaries affects the evolution of the stellar components.
 For example, the mass growth of the helium core of a giant star can be halted before helium burning occurs if the giant star is losing its entire envelope to the accreting companion and this is why most helium-core WDs are found to be members of binaries.
 In other cases, the accreting star can rejuvenate by becoming more massive than it was at the onset of mass transfer, which alters its natural evolution.
 Such a mass gain could allow, for instance, a star that would otherwise evolve into a WD (or NS) to evolve into a NS (or BH), or more generally a more massive compact object than in the case of single star evolution.
 Another example corresponds to the non-expected chemical abundances in some stars such as barium stars, which can only be explained if their companion were mass-losing stars that managed to synthesise those elements.

 In this chapter we will discuss the state-of-the-art of our understanding of the formation and evolution of accreting compact objects.
 We start with a very brief review of the different types of accreting compact objects and the main processes that produce their X-ray emission.
 Their formation, the current state, and the future evolution depend fundamentally on the mechanisms that are driving mass transfer in binaries.
 We therefore subsequently review the present understanding of the formation and evolution of these systems with a discussion of the modes and the stability of mass transfer, before we discuss their possible formation channels and their secular evolution.
 We will then end this review with a discussion of the major current problems in our understanding of the formation and evolution of accreting compact objects and briefly describe potential avenues towards solving these issues.
+More details on the physics of binary star evolution can be found in the book by \citet{Tauris_2023BOOK}.